stevendnoble/stevendnoble.github.io/worldly-lathers/interesting-ingredients/_posts/2023-05-01-the-dark-marvel-activated-charcoal-in-handmade-soaps.md

 * this unordered seed list will be replaced by the toc {:toc}

-# The Dark Marvel: Activated Charcoal in Handmade Soaps

 In the artisanal world of handmade soaps, one ingredient has been capturing the imagination of crafters and consumers alike: activated charcoal.
 Known for its striking black hue and impressive purifying properties, activated charcoal has become a staple in the realm of